erikandersson96/portfolio-project-four/TESTING.md

 **Solution:**

-Since I got a warning of `blank line contains whitespace`
+Since I got a warning of `blank line contains whitespace` I erased it by doing a backspace on my keyboard an then save the file.

 **models.py:**